otanriverdi/ismetjs/README.md

 ### Logging out

-If you want to log out from `ismet`.
+If you want to log out from `ismet`:

 ```sh
 ismet --logout